 Living along the shores of Lake Ohrid for two months allowed us the opportunity to explore the city’s best attractions, while also having time to get off the beaten path.
 As travelers, one of our favorite things to do is find cool and unusual discoveries in our favorite destinations.
-Here some unique things to see, find, and explore while in Ohrid.
+Here are some unique things to see, find, and explore while in Ohrid.

 Saint Naum’s Albino Peacock

 Saint Naum is one of the most beautiful monasteries in Macedonia and one of Ohrid’s must-see attractions.
 While there, be sure to keep your eyes open for the famous rare white peacocks.
-According to local accounts, the rare birds were given to the monastery from a good Samaritan.
+According to local accounts, the rare birds were given to the monastery by a good Samaritan.